-This list is not exhaustive, and we’re happy to keep updating it throughout Pride Month and beyond.
+This list is not exhaustive, and we’ll keep updating it throughout the year.
 Please reach out to [email protected] with any suggestions for businesses we should feature.

 A gender-affirming salon with locations around the city and stylists who get that you want a turquoise mullet, not an aqua shag.

 Shelves stocked with indie magazines, a fridge stocked with indie beer—print is living in this new-this-year Capitol Hill newsstand co-owned by Queer/Bar’s Joey Burgess.

 South Lake Union

 Seattle's go-to for clever, thoughtfully sourced, food-based gift baskets that look more at home in a boutique market than a corporate boardroom.

 Coffee snobs and aesthetes will recognize Broadcast's distinctive bags of top-notch beans, but Barry Faught's beloved cafe and roastery prioritizes love, hospitality, and inclusion over exclusivity.

 Husband-and-husband duo Kevin and Zac Cooper each run a niche passion project in the brightly lit space across from Climate Pledge arena: Coopers Optique brings high-fashion eyewear (including Zac’s own recently launched line) to the succulent-filled table it shares with Rori Blooms.